 No classified information is exchanged between the participants in this cooperation.

 The Committee has also cooperated with the Geneva Centre for the Democratic Control of Armed Forces (DCAF) and Professor Ian Leigh at the Human Rights Centre, University of Durham.
-The collaboration has so far led to a 2003 seminar in Oslo, which in turn led to the publication of a handbook on the oversight of security and intelligence services.
+The collaboration led to a 2003 seminar in Oslo, which in turn led to the publication of a handbook on the oversight of security and intelligence services.
 A similar seminar was held in Oslo on October 2008 as well.
 And in 2015 the book «Making International Intelligence Cooperation Accountable» was published.

-The Committee's annual reports account for the Committee's meetings with and visits to foreign collaborative partners in the last year, as well as any conferences and seminars the Committee has attended abroad.
+The Committee's annual reports account for the Committee's meetings with and visits to foreign collaborative partners in the last year, as well as conferences and seminars the Committee has attended abroad.